NordicSemiconductor/asset-tracker-cloud-docs/saga/_sources/docs/devices/FlashingCertificate/Desktop.rst.txt

    .. note::

       Change the security tag to ``42``.
-The modem can hold multiple credentials, and the default security tag ``16842753`` is reserved for `nRF Connect for Cloud <https://www.nordicsemi.com/Software-and-Tools/Development-Tools/nRF-Connect-for-Cloud>`_ credentials.
+The modem can hold multiple credentials, and the default security tag ``16842753`` is reserved for `nRF Cloud <https://www.nordicsemi.com/Software-and-Tools/Development-Tools/nRF-Cloud>`_ credentials.

    .. figure:: ./images/certificate-manager-desktop.png
       :alt: nRF Connect for Desktop Certificate manager